 ► Tech explained, jargon debunked

-Hybrid cars are partly electrified vehicles that still rely on an internal combustion engine to either drive the wheels or charge the battery.
-Unlike a full electric vehicle (EV), they have a petrol or diesel engine to fall back on if your electricity supply is running low.
+Hybrid cars are partially electrified vehicles that still use an internal combustion engine; whether it's to drive the wheels or just charge the battery.
+Unlike an EV or BEV (battery electric vehicle) hybrids also have a petrol or diesel engine to fall back on if the electricity supply is dwindling.

-As such, hybrids are the stepping stones between the fossil-fuel age and the new era of electrification.
+That makes hybrids a stepping stone to full EVs, and also means they're cleaner than standard ICE cars, but with more range and peace of mind than a standard EV.
+Simply put, they're a bridge between the fossil-fuel age and the new era of electrification.
 Buy one if you want to reduce your CO2 emissions, save fuel, dodge congestion charges and potentially lower your tax bills.

 Further hybrid reading